 The first documented law in the United States was passed in 1789 by Congress and signed by President George Washington.
 Americans have been voting on, passing, repealing, and amending legislation ever since.
-Many of these laws were impactful and significant to history, culture, or society, and still are today.
+Many of these laws were impactful and significant to the nation’s history and growth and still are today.

-In March of 1907, the Expatriation Act was passed with a number of impositions, including stipulations that if a woman lived abroad for more than two years or was married to a man who wasn't eligible for citizenship, she could be revoked of her status.
+The Expatriation Act was passed in March of 1907 with a number of impositions, including stipulations that if a woman lived abroad for more than two years or was married to a man who wasn't eligible for citizenship, she could be revoked of her status.
 The Cable Act of 1922—also known as the Married Women's Independent Nationality Act—was passed Sept.
 22 and allowed women to remain citizens even if they married men who were not.

 Citizenship for Native Americans before the 1924 Indian Citizenship Act was hard to come by.
 Before the Civil War, only those with one-half or less Native American blood were offered citizenship.
 Most Native American women who had married U.S. citizens were offered citizenship by 1888, and in 1919, veterans of Native American descent who had fought in World War I could naturalize.
 Even after Congress passed the Indian Citizenship Act, which was all-encompassing, citizenship rights were still governed by each state and the right to vote was often denied to Native Americans.